ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 > @api {v1} /dedicated/server GET  /dedicated/server
 >

-To list all compatible OSes for a specific dedicated server, you can use the following API call:
+To list all compatible OSs for a specific dedicated server, you can use the following API call:

 > [!api]
 >
 > @api {v1} /dedicated/server GET  /dedicated/server/{serviceName}/install/compatibleTemplates
 >

-In the response, look at the contents of the `ovh` key: this is the list of OSes in the OVHcloud catalog that you can install on this server.
+In the response, look at the contents of the `ovh` key: this is the list of OSs in the OVHcloud catalog that you can install on this server.

 ### OS Details informations <a name="os-details"></a>